Graduate Certificate in Public Policy

 - Domestic fee type

 - Postgraduate fee-paying/FEE-HELP

 - Course Coordinator(s)

-- Dr Andrew Williams and Associate Professor Jeannette Taylor
+- Dr Andrew Williams, Associate Professor Jeannette Taylor and Dr Marilyn Bromberg

 - Visit the fees calculator.

 Prospective students should see the Future Students website for details on admission requirements, intake periods, fees, availability to international students, careers information etc.

 |S1 = Semester 1; S2 = Semester 2; NS = non-standard teaching period|

 All units have a value of six points unless otherwise stated.

 |Availability||Unitcode||Unitname||Unit requirements||Contact hours|

 |S1||ECON5514||Economic Research and Evaluation Methods||seminars: 3 hours per week|